 To get maximum versatility from this machine all operators should carefully read and follow the instructions in this manual.
 Please keep this manual in a handy place near the machine.

-Please read the Safety Information before using this machine.
+Please read the Safety Information in the Copy Reference before using this machine.
 It contains important information related to USER SAFETY and PREVENTING EQUIPMENT PROBLEMS.

 Important